blendebox-karo/world-layoffs-insight/README.md

 # world-layoffs-insight
 World Layoffs Exploratory Data Analysis

+The SQL data exploratory analysis project utilized various SQL skills to perform an in-depth analysis of a complex dataset.
+By identifying trends, patterns, and outliers within the data, I was able to provide valuable insights and showcase my expertise in SQL and data analysis.

+Therefore, making the data ready and available for visualization.

 ## Table showing the world layoffs raw data
 <img width="960" alt="raw data" src="https://github.com/user-attachments/assets/5a8b2956-3424-4243-af50-286294be4841">